jalal-82/Tetris/README.md

 	Note that the blue, green and yellow size 4 tiles each have a "left" and a "right" version, but the red and purple do not.

+	In addition to these, there are two special tile names:

+	-   `S1X` represents a 1x1 tile without a window
+	-   `S1O` represents a 1x1 tile with a window

 *   The placement column (x coordinate).
 The columns are index 0 to 4, from left to right.